Climate and climate change

 2.41

 Figure 5.
-The central estimate of the forecast annual CO2 increment for 2023-2024 in the context of the frequency distribution of the observed annual increment for each year in the Mauna Loa record.
-The horizontal red bar shows the forecast uncertainty range of ± 0.54 ppm.
+The central estimate of the forecast annual CO2 increment for 2025-2026 in the context of the frequency distribution of the observed annual increment for each year in the Mauna Loa record.
+The horizontal red bar shows the forecast uncertainty range of ± 0.55 ppm.

 Comparison with CO2 trajectory consistent with limiting global warming to 1.5°C

 The Paris Agreement commits nations to pursuing efforts to limit the rise in global temperatures to 1.5°C above pre-industrial levels.
 In modelled scenarios that achieve this, the rise in atmospheric CO2 slows rapidly and ceases completely within the next two decades.
 The IPCC 6th Assessment Report included 3 scenarios which have at least a 50% likelihood of limiting global warming to 1.5°C with little or no overshoot (Table 2).
 The C1-IMP-LD scenario features efficient resource use and changing consumption patterns leading to low demand for resources; C1-IMP-REN focusses on renewables; and C1-IMP-SP illustrates shifting global pathways towards sustainable development.
-Other scenarios could also be followed, but all would require the rise in CO2 to slow to zero urgently for global warming to be limited to 1.5°C, unless interventions such as solar radiation modification were assumed.
+Other scenarios could also be followed, but all would require the rise in CO2 to be slowing to zero urgently for global warming to be limited to 1.5°C, unless interventions such as solar radiation modification were assumed.

 Decade